 Follow the Office of First-Year Programs on Instagram at @LeeUFirstYear and use the hashtag #LeeUArrival to share your experiences!

 Click here to download a pdf schedule of New Student Orientation.

 Schedule for New Student Orientation

-Please note that due to COVID-19, we are limiting every student to bring only two guests to help move into the residence halls.
-If you and your family want to further explore Cleveland, we can help connect you with several family activities in the Cleveland community including hiking on trails or walking on the Greenway, dining at some of our local restaurants, and more.
+Please note that due to COVID-19, various events and on-campus activities may be limited.
+If you and your family want to further explore Cleveland, we can help connect you with several family activities in the Cleveland community, including hiking trails or walking on the Greenway, dining at some of our local restaurants, and more.
 We encourage you to check out our parent resource guide, The Nest, for more information.
 After family farewells are made, students can connect with each other with activities in the residence halls and with their Gateway classes and transfer groups.

 We are so excited that your student has chosen to attend Lee University!
 We know that this is a time of transition for you as well, so we hope that you will be able to join us for New Student Orientation.
 When you move your student in, we encourage you to take in all that our campus has to offer.

 We encourage you to check out our Parent Page for additional information.

 The Office of First-Year Programs is here to help answer any questions you may have about New Student Orientation, so feel free to contact us at firstname.lastname@example.org or at (423) 614-8623.

 If you are not able to attend New Student Orientation, please be sure to contact the Office of First-Year Programs prior to NSO Weekend.
 You can reach us by email at email@example.com or by phone at (423) 614-8623.